balderdashy/sails-docs/reference/Models.ClassMethods.md

 	});

 //We found Jessie
-// Don't forget to handle your errors and abide by the rules you defined in your model
+// Don't forget to handle your errors

 ```